 Years later, some search engineers at Google came out with a newer patent based upon something referred to as the Reasonable Surfer model, which looked at different probabilities involving the likelihood that a person might click upon certain links, and that those probabilities could determine how likely it might be that someone might click upon links to specific pages on the web, and end up at one of those pages.

 Patents do sometimes get updated by the people who originally file them.
 These updates often take the shape of changes to the claims within the patents.
+That has happened to the Reasonable Surfer patent.

 These changes may reflect a change in the way that the processes described within the patent operate.